 And there was Tracy Morgan and Anthony Anderson in their modern tuxedos.
 The tuxedo is the uniform of success.
 It is red carpet and the terminus of walking down the aisle.
 It is senior prom and the modern ball, the opera and the symphony and high society.
 It represents the pinnacle for men, and while we’ve all had achievements in the last year, have any of us truly summited?
 These men, with bow-ties and precise tailoring, make me long for just a little justified celebration.

 But probably the man I most related to while watching last night’s awards was Jackson Lee, son of director Spike.
 Wearing a dark, trim suit with a blousy, kimono-like wrap over it, it seems like a symbolic hybrid of where we’re at right now.
-The vaccine rolling out and local restrictions loosening across the country, Lee is every man coming out of hibernation, one foot in comfort and one in elevated dress.
+With the vaccine rolling out and local restrictions loosening across the country, Lee is every man coming out of hibernation, one foot in comfort and one in an elevated dress.
 (Yeah, Lee is Gucci ambassador, so the analogy isn’t perfect, but go with it.)
 When transitions are spoken of, let us count ourselves among his number.
 The Golden Globes made us long for a return to the real world, graceful transitions and all.